drshahizan/learn-aspnet/project/GroupCharlene/readme.md

 ### Project Module

-There are two Main Pages which are the Administrator Page and the User Page.
-There are three main modules which are Latest News Module, Country List Module and Player List Module by Country.
+There are three Main Pages which are the Super Admin, Admin and the User (default) Page.
+There are three main modules which are News, Groups and List Player by Country.
 For the user page, the latest news information, a list of countries and a list of players by country are displayed.
-As for the admin page, the admin will manage information related to news and the list of players according to the country chosen by the user.
+As for the admin page, the admin will manage information related to news, the list of players according to the country chosen by the user and groups.
+As for the super admin page, the super admin will manage all admins and super admins information.
 Please see the user manual attached in our project.

 ### Member's Task